 The Best of Hokkaido, Japan

-Known widely as the most delicious time of the year, harvest time in Hokkaido stretches from September to November, during Autumn, when the Hokkaido weather is at a nice 13 to 22 degrees Celsius.
-Happening 7th to 30th September this year, the Sapporo Autumn Fest held at Odori Park is the mecca of all produce from across Hokkaido.
-From farm to sea, this pop up market has all our favourites – fresh trout, pickled salmon roe, grilled seafood, piping hot bowls of Hokkaido ramen and fresh vegetables and fruit and the many dishes they star in.
+Known widely as the most delicious time of the year, harvest time in Hokkaido stretches from September to November, during Autumn, when the weather is at a nice 13 to 22 degrees Celsius.
+Held every year in the month of September, the Sapporo Autumn Fest at Odori Park is the mecca of all produce from across Hokkaido.
+From farm to sea, this pop up market has all the crowd favourites – fresh trout, pickled salmon roe, grilled seafood, piping hot bowls of Hokkaido ramen and fresh vegetables and fruit and the many dishes they star in.

 Gentle reminder: Do clear your own utensils and leave the place as clean as it was after having your fill.
 Observe the crowd if in doubt and follow.